Chennwld/chennwld.github.io/_posts/2023-12-26-Quaternion four square theroem.md

 # Sum of Two Squares Theorem
 An integer greater than one can be written as the sum of two squares if and only if its prime decomposition contains no factor $p^k$, where prime $p \equiv 3 \pmod{4}$ and $k$ is odd.

-For example $$2450 = 2 · 52 · 72$$.
+For example $$2450 = 2 \dot 52 \dot72$$.
 Of the primes occurring in this decomposition, 2, 5, and 7, only 7 is congruent to 3 modulo 4.
 Its exponent in the decomposition, 2, is even.
 Therefore, the theorem states that it is expressible as the sum of two squares.
-Indeed, $2450 = 7^2 + 49^2.$ The prime decomposition of the number 3430 is $2 · 5 · 73$.
+Indeed, $$2450 = 7^2 + 49^2.$$ The prime decomposition of the number 3430 is $2 · 5 · 73$.
 This time, the exponent of 7 in the decomposition is 3, an odd number.
 So 3430 cannot be written as the sum of two squares.
 ## Proof Sketch
 To prove this theorem we just need to consider the prime case.
 Actually a lot of number theory probelms which one wants to solve depend on the prime case.
 For our case, if your integer is not prime, then you just need to decompose it.
 Let's go to the complex world to see how it works.
 If $n=pq, p=(a^2+b^2), q=(c^2+d^2)$, then $n=(ac-bd)^2+(ad+bc)^2$.
 This is just because The norm in complex number is muliplicative.
 Therefore we only need to focus on primes.
 What kind of prime can be written as sum of two suqares?
 If an odd prime factor of your integer can be written as sum of two squares i.e., $p=a^2+b^2,$ then $p=(a+bi)(a-bi)$, where $i^2=-1$.
 In this case the space $Z[i]/(p)$ is not an integral domain, hence $(p)$ is not prime this can only happens when $p \equiv 1 \pmod{4}$.